Agreeably distinctive, nice to be in, comfy, better to drive than most crossovers

 What is it?

 Citroen has a tradition of big eccentric cars.
-For all their unique attractions, none has been without irritation.
+For all of their unique attractions, none of them has been without irritation.
 So none of them have been big sellers.
-Which makes you wonder how thirsty Britain will be for this one, the C5 X. Which is a pity, because it's good.
+Which makes you wonder how thirsty Britain will be for this one, the C5 X. Which is a pity, because it's actually quite good, and ploughs a unique furrow compared with the relentlessly sport-obsessed German opposition.

-In technical terms it might not be as revolutionary as some of those forebears, but the body makes up for it.
+In technical terms it might not be as revolutionary as some of those forebears, but the non-conformist body more than makes up for it.
+Look carefully and you might even spot some cheeky nods to Citroen's quirky Eighties heyday.

+There isn't really an answer to that question.
 In some ways it's a big hatchback, except the tail end is longer and there's no loading sill, so you could use it as an estate.
-The body is raised up like crossover's, and there's a bit of lower-body cladding.
+The body is raised up slightly like a crossover's, and there's a bit of lower body cladding.
 But the roof isn't as high as a crossover's and the drag and weight are lower.
+It's also quite hulking in the metal.
 So it's a bit of many things but not wholly anything, except, Citroen thinks, a new thing.

 So does it look a bit of a mongrel?

-Despite the height and softness it doesn't go all Marie Rose at the first corner.
+Despite the height and softness, the C5 X doesn't go all Marie Rose at the first corner.
 Not at all.
 The steering's really well done, and roll is well checked.
 It manages to feel both substantial yet light – especially the three-cylinder petrol one.

-In fact the powertrains are pretty critical to the experience here.
-There are two petrol engines with eight-speed autos.
-They're straightforward and pleasant enough, and they let you bowl down a B-road quite enjoyably.
+And of course the powertrains are pretty critical to the experience here.
+There are two petrol engines – one with 128bhp and one with 178bhp – both exclusively available with eight-speed auto gearboxes.
+They're straightforward and pleasant enough, and they let you bowl down a B-road pleasantly enough.

 What's the verdict?

 Just because there's nothing like it doesn't mean it has no rivals.
-When you look at what people might own – a budget-brand big estate, or a mid-size crossover most likely – the C5 X is fine value.
-Always a good start.
+When you look at what people might own – a budget-brand big estate, or a midsize crossover most likely – the C5 X is fine value.
+Always a good start, especially for a French flagship.